What is the Endocannabinoid System?

 Like anything else in the body, though, the ECS can develop imbalances of its own.
 Enzymes may not produce enough endocannabinoids, or they may break down existing cannabinoids too quickly.
 When the endocannabinoid system becomes imbalanced, its regulatory ability is dampened and widespread dysregulation can result.
 This loss of control, in turn, can present itself as many of the chronic diseases we are familiar with today.

 This is where the importance of Hemp comes in.
-It’s CBD component gently regulates the Endocannabinoid System through a variety of mechanisms – including balancing out ECS enzymes and allowing endocannabinoids like anandamide to remain active where they’re needed.
-By communicating with the Endocannabinoid System’s CB1 and CB2 receptors, hemp oil and its CBD component assist the Endocannabinoid System in maintaining homeostasis.
+Some hemp cannabinoids gently regulate the Endocannabinoid System through a variety of mechanisms – including balancing out ECS enzymes and allowing endocannabinoids like anandamide to remain active where they’re needed.
+By communicating with the Endocannabinoid System’s CB1 and CB2 receptors, hemp oil and its cannabinoids assist the Endocannabinoid System in maintaining homeostasis.